 Why I decided to do Refractive Lens Exchange Eye Surgery

 Why did I decided to do Refractive Lens Exchange Eye Surgery?
-I couldn’t freaking see anything up close and it was getting worse and worse.
+I couldn’t see anything up close and it was getting worse and worse.
 Someone I know had Lasik eye surgery and I saw him the night of the surgery and you couldn’t even tell he had anything done.
 He was totally fine.
 I kept saying I was going to consult with his eye surgeon but I procrastinated.
 THEN… twice in three days my vision (lack there of) really upset me.

 Consult for Eye Surgery – Dr. Berg

 The next morning I made an appointment with Dr. Berg.
 Sadly, I was not a great candidate for Lasik because I’m old; LOL!
 Basically, as we get older our up-close vision often deteriorates.
-Doing Lasik might correct our vision for a period of time but as long as we continue to age then it is likely our vision will continue to deteriorate so Lasik would have only been a temporary resolution.
+Doing Lasik might correct our vision for a period of time but as long as we continue to age then it is likely our vision will continue to deteriorate so Lasik would have only been a temporary resolution for me.
 The better solution to vision changes associated with age is refractive lens exchange.
 This is basically the same surgery done for cataracts; our natural lens is removed and replaced with a synthetic lens.
 Dr. Berg does one eye at a time, two weeks apart; we did my right eye first.

 Recovery from Refractive Lens Exchange Surgery